-(ECF No. 72 at 8).
+(ECF No. 64 at 15).
 His Franks claim fails twice-over at a threshold level.
 First, "Franks concerns omissions of fact."
 United States v.
 Fritzinger, No. 4:20-cr-81, 2024 WL 2868987, at \9 (E.D.N.C.
 June 6, 2024).
 And second, it asks whether "the inclusion of the omitted evidence would defeat the probable cause in the affidavit."
 Haas, 986 F.3d at 474.
-But May's purported omission is neither facts nor evidence.
-It is a manufactured mischaracterization of SA Lorenzen's testimony about her training and experience.
+But May's purported omissions are neither facts nor evidence.
+They are manufactured mischaracterizations of SA Lorenzen's testimony about her training and experience.

-May's argument misrepresents SA Lorenzen's testimony and ignores the nuanced distinction she consistently drew between finding child pornography saved on a local device and finding it in a cloud-based system such as Kik.
-The alleged "omission" was omitted from the affidavit because it is not a true statement.
+May's argument misrepresents SA Lorenzen's testimony and ignores the nuanced distinction she consistently drew between finding child pornography stored on a local device and finding it in a cloud-based system such as Kik.
+The alleged "omissions" were omitted from the affidavit because they are not true statements.
 As discussed above, SA Lorenzen testified that CSAM may not be found on "the camera roll of a phone," but it is often found in cloud-based storage systems, as it was here.
 (ECF No. 64-2 at 63).
-While SA Lorenzen acknowledged no CSAM was found in a search of a "Google Drive" or "Dropbox" account, she clarified CSAM was "still in [May's] Kik account," "which is essentially a cloud-based storage system."
+While SA Lorenzen acknowledged no CSAM was found in a search of a "Google Drive" or "Dropbox" account, she clarified CSAM was "still in [May's] Kik account."
 (ECF No. 64-2 at 63).
-That, SA Lorenzen testified, is a common pattern with child pornographers, one that happened to bear out in May's own conduct.
+That, SA Lorenzen testified, is a common pattern with child pornographers-one that happened to bear out in May's own conduct.